cuongkane/blog/posts/2024/05/django_project_architecture.md

 - Reusability: If the logic is likely to be reused in multiple parts of the application, extracting it into a service can promote code reuse and reduce redundancy.

 - Maintainability: Separating business logic into services improves code maintainability by adhering to the principle of separation of concerns.

+3. Do we need to write tests for `repository` layer?

+The `repository` layer handles the managed dependency, so it should be tested via integration tests.
+Writing unit tests for the `repository` layer doesn't bring back too much value but is a burden for maintenance.
+Instead, integration tests could verify the correctness of the repository well.

 ## Conclusion
 Aligning an architecture for the team is always a hard part.